mrappini/mrappini/README.md

 I'm a **Computer Science student at PUC-Rio**, based in Rio de Janeiro, Brazil, interested in building useful products at the intersection of **software, product and design**.

-I enjoy taking ideas from the first sketch to something people can actually use — understanding the problem, designing the experience and building the software behind it.
+I enjoy taking ideas from the first sketch to something people can actually use — understanding the need, designing the experience and building the software behind it.

-Currently, I work on innovation projects at **ECOA PUC-Rio**, developing technology solutions for real-world challenges proposed by **Petrobras**.
+Through **Ignição Petrobras**, an innovation program by Petrobras and **ECOA PUC-Rio**, I develop technology solutions for real needs of the energy industry.

 * 🎓 Computer Science @ PUC-Rio
 * 💻 Building with **Python, C, JavaScript and SQL**
 * 🧩 Interested in **software engineering, backend and product development**
 * 🎨 Interested in **UI/UX, usability and visual design**
 * 🧠 Exploring **databases, systems and low-level programming**
-* 🚀 I like turning real-world problems into working products
+* 🚀 I like turning real-world needs into working products

 <br>

 ## ⚡ Currently

-* 🔨 **Working on:** [Jano](#-jano) (Petrobras challenge at ECOA PUC-Rio) and **Oniboxd**
+* 🔨 **Working on:** [Jano](#-jano) (Ignição Petrobras) and **Oniboxd**
 * 📚 **Learning:** Assembly and PostgreSQL

 <br>